jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 ### Use resources by the National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 The NIAAA is an organization dedicated to helping people overcome alcohol use disorder and alcohol addiction.
-The difference between two terms is mostly a matter of degree rather than type, but the idea is the same: these are people who want to cut back on or eliminate their alcohol consumption.
+The difference between the two terms is mostly a matter of degree rather than type, but the idea is the same: these are people who want to cut back on or eliminate their alcohol consumption.

-NIAAA's website is full of practical research, and science based ways to help you stop drinking.&nbsp; Firstly, are their diagnostic tools.
+NIAAA's website is full of practical research and science-based methods to help you stop drinking.&nbsp; Firstly, are their diagnostic tools.
 The NIAAA tells you the mathematical difference between [drinking in moderation, binge drinking, and heavy alcohol use.](https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/moderate-binge-drinking){: target="_blank" rel="noopener noreferrer"}

 The site also delivers a list of [sobering statistics about the reality of alcoholism](https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/alcohol-facts-and-statistics){: target="_blank" rel="noopener noreferrer"}.
 These statistics remind you that you're often one bad decision away from completely ruining your life.&nbsp;